gkuba/dotfiles/README.md

 We are using git bear repos to keep things clean

-First time setup: - Only used once.
+First Time Setup: - Only used once.

 ```bash
 #Create your repo directory